-(f) Revenue Recognition
+(f) Income Recognition

-Substantially all of the Company's net revenues are from transactions with BHI and RAI and consist of interest income and reimbursements of guarantee fees and other related financing expenses incurred by the Company.
+Substantially all of the Company's income is from transactions with BHI and RAI and consist of interest income and reimbursements of guarantee fees and other related financing expenses incurred by the Company.
 Loan and reimbursement agreements provide the terms and conditions for these transactions.
 Interest income is recognized as earned in accordance with the interest provisions in the underlying loan agreements.
-Reimbursement income is recognized when qualified expenses under the reimbursement agreements are incurred by the Company.
+Guarantee fees and other reimbursement income is recognized when qualified expenses under the reimbursement agreements are incurred by the Company.